"...everything happens for a reason"

 Were you raised by cavemen?

 I followed instructions, and he continues the examination.
-Now, any woman and her partner will agree with me when I say, that 1 second of silence from a doctor whilst searching for a heartbeat is the longest second of your life.
+Now, any woman and her partner will agree with me when I say, that one second of silence from a doctor whilst searching for a heartbeat is the longest second of your life.
 Now put that together with the words, "hmm, yeah not good".

 Not good?!
 What does that even mean?!